 Homemade Baked Tortilla Chips

-- Pre-heat oven to 350 degrees Fahrenheit.
-Stack all tortillas together and cut tortillas into wedges.
+- Prep: Pre-heat oven to 350°F. Stack all tortillas together and cut tortillas into wedges.

-- Spread the tortilla wedges out on a baking sheet in a single layer.
+- Arrange: Spread the tortilla wedges on a baking sheet in a single layer.
 Spray with oil and season with salt.

-- Remove from oven, season again with salt if desired and enjoy immediately.
+- Season: Remove from oven, season again with salt if desired and enjoy immediately.